iamtanmay07/small-projects/README.md

-This repository comprises a collection of projects that I developed during my learning journey.
+This repository comprises a collection of projects that I developed during my learning journey.(well I am always learning)

 <ul>